 Tibor Rubin, a holocaust survivor and Medal of Honor recipient, was a long-time resident of Garden Grove, California who received services from the Long Beach VA Medical Center.
 Mr. Rubin passed away on December 5, 2015.
 I introduced legislation to rename the Department of Veterans Affairs Medical Center in Long Beach, California, as the Tibor Rubin VA Medical Center in honor of this local hero.
 The bill passed the House and Senate and was signed into law by President Obama in December of 2016.
 In 2017, I proudly attended a ceremony with hundreds of veterans and community residents at the hospital to celebrate Tibor and the renaming.

 Education for Veterans

 As a former college professor, I am a strong supporter of education at all levels.
-A college education can help our veterans in returning to, and prospering in, civilian life when they come home.
+A college education can help our veterans in returning to civilian life when they come home.
 I believe that access to higher education for our veterans, including student loan programs and educational grants, should be easily attainable and widely promoted.

 Health Care and Mental Health Services for Veterans

 In order to help our veterans with health care and mental health services, I cosponsored H.R.
 1492, which would establish a Commission on America and its Veterans in order to ensure that the healthcare needs of our veterans are met; and H.R.
 806, the “Veterans Healthcare Improvement Act,” which would ensure adequate funding for veterans' healthcare programs.
 In 2016, I cosponsored H.R.4640, the “Veteran Suicide Prevention Act”, which would require the Department of Veterans Affairs (VA) to conduct a review of veteran suicide deaths over the past five years.